gabriel-rmrz/hgcal_nn/bitacora.md

  - What is evector_{1,2,3} (eigenvectors) and sigmaPCA{1,2,3}.
 Are they connected to a Principal Components Analysis performed on the tracksters?
  - How is the granularity of the detector?
 Can every hexagon detect only one deposit of energy at the time or do they have some kind of internal structure.
    Every hexagon is divided in different sub-regions (horizontally or vertically) depending on the part of the detector.

+#### 15.5.2024
+ #### Binary classifier
+ - [x] Preparation of the features for the Binary classifier.
+   - [x] Define aggregation using the voxels information by layers or as a whole with the eta and phi information.
+   - Unordered array.
+     - PointNet?
+ - [x] Binary classifier.
+   - [x] Voxels.
+     - [x] Recomendation by Felice: Use the full range for the eta to avoid a dependency of the algorith on this variable.
+       The potential problem with eta covering the whole range is that regions are going to be very big and this will cause either to have too many voxel or to big ones.
+       SOLUTION: At the end we used cartesian coordinates.

 #### 2.4.2024
  - The fact that there are some tracksters with negative time error shouldn't be taken into acount (in other words we can keep them).
 This is explained when the rechit are not energetic enough (or they don't pass other cuts along the way) the time is not computed, but the rest of the information is still OK.